jborichevskiy/up-and-to-the-right/content/posts/digital-tools.md

 - Save context on where and when I found this book, why I thought it was important to read, when I read it, what I wrote down while reading it, and what other content I consumed because of it.

 - Let me query this tool like a relational database.
 For example: show me all books about scaling startups recommended by people I follow on Twitter or by people they follow.
-The current Twitter search makes me feel like I'm using a government site created before I knew what a computer was.
+The current Twitter search makes me feel like I'm using a government site created before I myself even knew what a computer was.

 - Help me [deal with prioritization](https://www.lesswrong.com/posts/Kmch6T2YscMyLFJD9/rational-reading-thoughts-on-prioritizing-books).
 My reading list is a mess and I can't be alone.
 Are certain books better read before others?
 Prerequisites?
 Could three of them be replaced with one?
 What are the other books by the this author?
 Are they worth reading too?
 Why exactly did I think reading this 800 page book was relevant when I added it?
 [Is 80% of the content attainable from a blog post?](https://www.samuelthomasdavies.com/book-summaries/health-fitness/the-checklist-manifesto/) Where is that post?
 Has someone in my network written a rebuttal to the ideas in this book?
 The list goes on and on.

-- Provide relevant suggestions with the typical recommender approach based on what people interested in the same topics also enjoyed.
+- Provide relevant suggestions with the typical recommender approach based on what people interested in the same topics also enjoyed reading and learning from.

 Honorable Mentions: None :(